 Vintage engagement rings

-The three types you need to know about
+The three types of antique rings you need to know about

 You might be looking for a vintage engagement ring to match your girlfriend’s style, or just because you know that’s what she’s always wanted.
 But what does ‘vintage’ really mean and how do you make sure you get a great ring without being ripped off?